Cumcord/docs/plugin-guide/README.md

   description: "An example command.",
   args: [
     {
-      name: "arg1",
+      name: "myEpicArg",
       description: "An example argument.",
-      type: "string" // This can be string, bool, user, channel, or role.
+      // This can be string, bool, user, channel, or role.
 If you don't specify, it defaults to string.
+      type: "string",
-      required: false // You can specify whether an arg is required or not.
+      // You can specify whether an arg is required or not.
 If you don't specify, it defaults to true.
+      required: false
     }
   ],
-  handler: (ctx, send) => { // This is the function that gets called when the command is run.
-It can be an async function.
+  // This is the function that gets called when the command is run.
+It can be async.
+  handler: (ctx, send) => {
-    // ctx is an object that contains 3 properties, args, guild, and channel. ctx.args.arg1; // The value of the first argument.
-If the arg is not provided, it will be undefined.
+    // ctx is an object that contains 3 properties, args, guild, and channel.

+    // The value of the first argument.
+If the arg is not provided, it will be undefined. ctx.args.myEpicArg;

-    ctx.guild; // The guild the command was run in.
-This is a standard Discord guild object, and you can find out more about it by console.logging it.
+    // The guild the command was run in.
+This is a standard Discord guild object, and you can find out more about it by console.logging it. ctx.guild;

-    ctx.channel; // The channel the command was run in.
-This is a standard Discord channel object, and you can find out more about it by console.logging it.
+    // The channel the command was run in.
+This is a standard Discord channel object, and you can find out more about it by console.logging it. ctx.channel;

-    send("Hello world!") // This sends a client-side message to the channel the command was run in.
+    // This sends a client-side (fake) message to the channel the command was run in. send("Hello world!")

-    return "Hello world!" // Returning a string will send that string as a message to the channel the command was run in.
-Returning nothing will not send anything.
+    // Returning a string will send it as a (real) message to the channel the command was run in.
+    // Returning nothing will not send anything. return "Hello world!"
   }
 })